mikaello/rescript-node-cron/README.md

 └───────────────────────── second (0 - 59, OPTIONAL)
 ```

-Learn more about the syntax at [crontab.guru](https://crontab.guru/) (NB it does not have the seconds parameter).
+Learn more about the syntax at [crontab.guru](https://crontab.guru/) (NB it does not have the seconds parameter and months start at 1 (this lib has 0-indexed months)).

 ## Getting started